 Stairs can be designed to comply with different regulations depending on their intended environment.
 Regulatory agencies are the ones who make the distinctions between stairs for the commercial environment versus those for the industrial.

-In this blog, we explain the differences between industrial stairs and commercial stairs, along with their related safety codes.
+We outline the differences between industrial style stairs and commercial stairs, along with their related safety codes.

 The International Building Code (IBC) regulates any set of stairs used by the public, including any stairway that connects a building to a public space.
 These regulations must account for the safety of every type of person — including children and the elderly.